-The 2015-2016 course schedule offers AQ courses in July 2016 in Malta, Italy and Cyprus.
+The 2016-2017 course schedule offers AQ courses in July 2017 in Germany and the Czech Republic.
 To register, please click on the appropriate link in the right-hand bar.

 As a theological college operated by the Jesuits in English Speaking Canada, chartered by the Province of Ontario and federated with the University of Toronto, Regis College contributes many resources to enrich the continuous personal formation and professional development of teachers working in the Ontario school system, especially the Roman Catholic sector.
 Members of the Regis faculty are available to conduct master classes that locate and enrich elements of the established religious education curriculum within the horizon of post-baccalaureate level theology, spirituality, and contextual analysis.
 Members of the broader Regis College community of faculty and students invite course developers, course instructors and candidates to participate in prayer, worship, service projects, informal educational events and social celebration, an invitation that offers an opportunity to join in the formation ethos of the college.
 Finally, the Regis College Library makes a collection of close to 80,000 items focused on theology and specialized instruction available to participants.